Fishing In Belize: The Ultimate Guide

 • Dorado

 If you love offshore fishing then this lineup of species will blow your mind and the best thing about it is that you don’t have to run very far to find them.
-As soon as you go over the reef, the depth changes to 2000ft within one nautical mile, meaning the fish sit close in.
+When you cross the reef, the depth changes to 2000ft within one nautical mile, meaning the fish sit close in.

-You can even spend half a day fishing inshore and half a day offshore, that’s how close to each other the fishing grounds are.
+You can even spend half a day fishing inshore and half a day offshore; that’s how close the fishing grounds are to each other.

 Where To Go Fishing In Belize

-Belize’s coastline runs for 174 miles and it features hundreds of islands (cays), lagoons, river channels, reefs, and lots more.
+Belize’s coastline runs for 174 miles and features hundreds of islands (cays), lagoons, river channels, reefs, and many more hidden areas.

 So, how do you find the best fishing when there are so many options out there?
 You need a little insider help.
 Here are the best places to go fishing in Belize.